tomatensaus/DeyeSolarDesktop/README.md

 Getting the Data from your inverter
 * Preferred way is to buy the [a relative link](./SmartDeyeDongle.md), it plugs into your inverter and translates all the data to home assistant directly, you can expect real time data updated every 3s and the ability to change settings via the screen or automations.

-* You need to buy an USB to RS485 cable and connect to your Home Assistant server, you will also need to map entities from this project as the names differ https://github.com/kellerza/sunsynk  (provides real-time data, works via MQTT)
+* You need to buy an USB to RS485 cable and connect to your Home Assistant server, you will also need to map entities from this project as the names differ https://github.com/kellerza/sunsynk   it provides real-time data, works via MQTT

 * For people with the SolarMan Dongle, it requires no additional cables to be purchased.
 You could pull the values from the Solarman dongle (delayed 1-10 minutes) it is not ideal for integrations that need to get updates in real time but it could work for for you if you simply want to look at the graphs https://github.com/StephanJoubert/home_assistant_solarman